 Sir Anthony Seldon, Vice-Chancellor of The University of Buckingham since 2015, is one of Britain’s leading contemporary historian, educationalist, commentator and political author.
 Here he turns his focus on the future of education.

-He was head of Brighton College and of Wellington College, two of Britain’s leading independent schools.
-He is author of over 40 books on contemporary history, including the inside books on the last four Prime Ministers, politics and education, was the co-founder and first director of the Institute for Contemporary British History, is co-founder of Action for Happiness, honorary historical adviser to 10 Downing Street, chair of the National Comment Awards, a member of the Government’s First World War Culture Committee, and a governor of The Royal Shakespeare Company.
+He was head of Brighton College and of Wellington College, author of over 40 books on contemporary history, including the inside books on the last four Prime Ministers.
+He is co-founder of Action for Happiness, honorary historical adviser to 10 Downing Street, and a governor of The Royal Shakespeare Company.